-That’s why we’re investing in the Covid Response Programme to deliver targeted support for lone parents, refugees, people from Black And Minority Ethnic communities, and people with long term health conditions.
+That’s why we’re investing in the Covid Response Programme to deliver targeted support for lone parents, refugees, people from Black and minority ethnic communities, and people living with long term health conditions.

-We have all had to weather the COVID-19 storm, but we have not all been in the same boat.
+We have all had to weather the COVID-19 storm, but not all of us have been in the same boat.
 Some people have been disproportionately affected by the negative mental health impact of the pandemic and the consequences of lockdowns.
-Our study, Mental Health Impacts of the COVID-19 Pandemic in Scotland on Vulnerable Groups, has shown that inequalities experienced by some, including lone parents, Black And Minority Ethnic communities, refugees, and people with long term physical health conditions, have been exacerbated by the pandemic.
+Examination of further studies¹ including our own Mental Health Impacts of the COVID-19 Pandemic in Scotland on Vulnerable Groups (PDF), has shown that inequalities experienced by some, including lone parents, Black and minority ethnic communities, refugees, and people with long term physical health conditions, have been exacerbated by the pandemic.

-We are investing at least £2 million over the next two years to support people and communities across the UK whose mental health where the imapct has been more harshly experienced by the events of the last year.
+We are investing at least £2 million over the next two years to support people and communities across the UK whose mental health has been most impacted by the events of the last year.
 The Mental Health Foundation is contributing at least £1 million which will be matched by other investors and delivery partners to run programmes and interventions that will support people to live mentally healthy lives.

 The Covid Response Programme is not grant giving and won’t involve a tender process.
 Our partners have been selected based on their expertise and experience of evidence-based practice.

 Below is an overview of Covid Response Programme projects across the UK.
 Further projects will be announced in the coming months.